PHCEAC/NotTheQubesHandbook/doc/820-Troubleshooting-networking.rst

 * ```NetworkManager``` provides the widget and does the connection management
-* dnclient can be used for ad-hoc connections - ot installed in default qube templates (try installing dhcp-cluent, or somilar package)
+* dnclient can be used for ad-hoc connections - not installed in default qube templates (try installing dhcp-cluent, or somilar package)

 ## Non sys-net qubes